-- 2) If there is not an alternative cause for the statistically significant increasing concentration, then the owner or operator must: - A) sample any chemical constituent with statistically significant increasing concentration on a quarterly basis; - B) conduct further investigation that includes groundwater flow and contaminant transport modeling; when the unit is located over a high priority resource groundwater 35 Ill.
+- 2) If there is not an alternative cause for the statistically significant increasing concentration, then the owner or operator must: - A) sample any chemical constituent with statistically significant increasing concentration on a quarterly basis; - B) conduct further investigation that includes groundwater flow and contaminant transport modeling; when the unit is located over a high priority resource groundwater 35 III.
 Adm.
-Code 620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35 Ill.
+Code-620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35-III.
 Adm.
-Code 620.230; Class I groundwater under 35 Ill.
+Code 620.230; Class I groundwater under 35 III.
 Adm.
-Code 620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35 Ill.
+Code 620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35 III.
 Adm.
-Code 620.230; - C) determine whether the statistically significant increasing concentration demonstrates that a release attributable to the unit threatens a resource groundwater such that: - Treatment or additional treatment is necessary to continue an existing use or to assure a potential use of such groundwater; or - ii) An existing or potential use of such groundwater is precluded; and - D) notify the Agency in writing of the findings within 30 days of making the determinations. - When the owner or operator determines pursuant to subsection (c)(2)(C) of this Section that a release attributable to a unit causes, threatens or allows an impairment or exclusion of existing or potential use, , and the groundwater is and the groundwater is a high priority resource groundwater Class I groundwater under 35 Ill.
+Code 620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35 III.
 Adm.
+Code 620.230; - C) determine whether the statistically significant increasing concentration demonstrates that a release attributable to the unit threatens a resource groundwater such that: - i) Treatment or additional treatment is necessary to continue an existing use or to assure a potential use of such groundwater; or - ii) An existing or potential use of such groundwater is precluded; and - D) notify the Agency in writing of the findings within 30 days of making the determinations. - 3) When the owner or operator determines pursuant to subsection (c)(2)(C) of this Section that a release attributable to a unit causes, threatens or allows an impairment or exclusion of existing or potential use, , and the groundwater is and the groundwater is a high priority resource groundwater Class I groundwater under 35 Ill.
+Adm.
 Code 620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35 Ill.
 Adm.
 Code 620.230 Class I groundwater under 35 Ill.
 Adm.
+Code 620.210(a)(1), (a)(2), or (a)(3), or Class III groundwater under 35 Ill.
+Adm.
 Code 620.230, the owner or operator of the unit shall develop a preventive response plan to control, minimize and prevent migration of any release from the unit to the resource groundwater.
-This preventive response plan shall: - A) be consistent with the requirements of 35 Ill.
+This preventive response plan shall:

+- A) be consistent with the requirements of 35 Ill.
 Adm.
-Code 620.310; - B) be submitted to the Agency within 90180 days after the submission of the annual statistical analysis; and

-- C) require the owner or operator to conduct a hydrogeologic investigation or additional site investigation if the statistically significant increasing concentration continues over a period of two or more consecutive years. - D) be approved by the Agency pursuant to Subpart E of this Part. - d) The statistical analysis shall include an updated potentiometric surface map for the unit's site. - ed) If a groundwater management zone is established pursuant to 35 Ill.
+Code 620.310; - B) be submitted to the Agency within 180 days after the submission of the annual statistical analysis; and - C) require the owner or operator to conduct a hydrogeologic investigation or additional site investigation if the statistically significant increasing concentration continues over a period of two or more consecutive years. - D) be approved by the Agency pursuant to Subpart E of this Part. - d) The statistical analysis shall include an updated potentiometric surface map for the unit's site. - ed) If a groundwater management zone is established pursuant to 35 Ill.
 Adm.
-Code 620.250, the annual statistical analysis shall be conducted as set forth in the groundwater management zone or as otherwise approved by the Agency. - For the purposes of this Section, detections of chemical constituents for which monitoring has been reduced pursuant to Section 841.230(c) shall be considered statistically significant increases, and the owner or operator must investigate the cause pursuant to subsection (c) of this Section and notify the Agency within 60 days of the cause of the detection.
+Code 620.250, the annual statistical analysis shall be conducted as set forth in the groundwater management zone or as otherwise approved by the Agency. - fe) For the purposes of this Section, detections of chemical constituents for which monitoring has been reduced pursuant to Section 841.230(c) shall be considered statistically significant increases, and the owner or operator must investigate the cause pursuant to subsection (c) of this Section and notify the Agency within 60 days of the cause of the detection.
 If the chemical constituents exceed the numerical groundwater standards of 35 Ill.
 Adm.
-Code 620, Subpart D, then the owner or operator shall monitor the chemical constituents pursuant to Section 841.230(b)(1). - The annual statistical analysis shall be submitted to the Agency in accordance with a schedule approved by the Agency in the groundwater monitoring plan pursuant to Section 841.210 of this Part.
+Code 620, Subpart D, then the owner or operator shall monitor the chemical constituents pursuant to Section 841.230(b)(1). - gf) The annual statistical analysis shall be submitted to the Agency in accordance with a schedule approved by the Agency in the groundwater monitoring plan pursuant to Section 841.210 of this Part.